Landscaping contractors in

 Licensing Requirements

 California requires C-27 Landscaping Contractor License for projects over $500.
-Must pass Law & Business exam plus C-27 trade exam.
-Requires 4 years experience or equivalent education.
-License renewal every 2 years with continuing education requirements.
+Must pass Law & Business exam and trade-specific exam, provide financial statements, carry required insurance.
+4 years verifiable experience or combination of experience and education required.
+License renewal every 2 years with 12 hours continuing education.

 Permit Requirements